surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/8301318bea750b7d048df7f5a8e06607d216dce7/images/navigate_sql.png)

-- Select the **Connection and Schema** using a drop-down based on which you would like to query.
+- Select the **Connection and Schema** using a drop-down list based on which you would like to query.

 - Select the desired **Table** using drop-down.